antweer/notes/README.md

 # Notes
-A collection of notes I've taken while learning Computer Science and Data Science
+A collection of the notes I took while learning Computer Science and Data Science

 ## Javascript
 * [React-Redux](./Javascript/React-Redux.txt)